allo-protocol/allo-v2/generated-docs/contracts/contracts/core/Registry.md

 function isMemberOfProfile(bytes32 _profileId, address _member) external view returns (bool)
 ```

-Returns if the given address is an member of the profile
+Checks if the given address is a member of the profile